conan-io/docs/integrations/ros.rst

     conanfile.txt: Generated aggregated env files: ['conanrosenv.sh']
     Install finished successfully

-This will download the fmt Conan package to the Conan local cache and generate the CMake and environment files in the `conan` subfolder of the `install` directory.
+This will download the fmt Conan package to the local cache and generate the CMake and ROS environment files in the `conan` subfolder of the `install` directory.

-Now we can source our ROS environment, then source the Conan ROSEnv environment so the conan-installed pacakges are found by CMake and then we can build the `str_printer` package as usual with Colcon.
+Now we can source our ROS environment, then **source the Conan ROSEnv environment**, so the conan-installed pacakges are found by CMake, and then we can build the `str_printer` package as usual with Colcon.

 .. code-block:: bash